Install in dev mode

 mode = Property("walk", enum=["walk", "run", "idle"])

-The Inspector will automatically create the right widget for each property:
+The Properties panel automatically picks a widget for each property:

 Type